PlayStation · Role-playing game

 About this game

 Final Fantasy VII (1997) is the game whose development decision defined a console generation.
-Originally planned for the Nintendo 64, producer Hironobu Sakaguchi moved the project to PlayStation when it became clear that the game's vision — pre-rendered FMV cutscenes, vast 3D environments, a four-disc story — could not fit on cartridge at a consumer price point.
+Originally planned for the Nintendo 64, producer Hironobu Sakaguchi moved the project to PlayStation when it became clear that the game's vision — pre-rendered FMV cutscenes, vast 3D environments, a story spanning multiple CD-ROMs — could not fit on cartridge at a consumer price point.
 Set in the dystopian metropolis of Midgar and the wider world of Gaia, it follows Cloud Strife, a mercenary drawn into a planetary crisis.
 The game sold over ten million copies, made the PlayStation the dominant fifth-generation console, and brought JRPGs to a global mainstream audience for the first time.

 Key Features

-Four-disc release spanning an estimated 40-80 hours of play.
+Three-disc release spanning an estimated 40-80 hours of play.
 Pre-rendered FMV cutscenes that brought cinematic storytelling to console RPGs.
 Active Time Battle system with the Materia equipment mechanic, allowing deep but accessible customisation of characters and abilities.
 A world map and global exploration across three discs.
 The iconic "Aerith's Theme" and "One-Winged Angel" by Nobuo Uematsu remain among the most recognisable pieces of video game music.

 The Story Behind